 The confirmed cases have been recorded since Sept.
 29.

-In a recent news conference, the ADH said this year’s flu season is causing severe illness and death in adults between the ages of 25 and 50.
+In a Monday news conference, the ADH said this year’s flu season is causing severe illness and death in adults between the ages of 25 and 50.
+At the time of the news conference, the ADH said 7 out of 15 victims were in that age group.
+The ages of the four victims added to the flu deaths total today have not yet been released.

 The ADH says multiple hospitalizations in the 25-50 group have also been reported.